mannyzzle/COSMO-LLM/README.md

 ---

-Cosmo is ready to power your next frontier in space analytics and autonomous satellite operations.
+Cosmo is ready to empower the next frontier in scientific discovery and physical engineering.
+Enjoy exploring and advancing your research with AI!

+---

+Feel free to adjust sections to better match your specific workflow and deployment strategy.